 Although the exact incidence is unknown, Cornelia de Lange syndrome likely affects 1 in 10,000 to 30,000 newborns.
 The condition is probably underdiagnosed because affected individuals with mild or uncommon features may never be recognized as having Cornelia de Lange syndrome.

-Cornelia de Lange syndrome can result from mutations in at least five genes: NIPBL, SMC1A, HDAC8, RAD21, and SMC3.
-Mutations in the NIPBL gene have been identified in more than half of all people with this condition; mutations in the other genes are much less common.
+Cornelia de Lange syndrome can result from variants (also called mutations) in one of several genes.
+Variants in the NIPBL gene have been identified in more than half of all people with this condition.
+Variants in other genes, including SMC1A, HDAC8, RAD21, SMC3, and others, are much less common.

-Mutations in the NIPBL, SMC1A, HDAC8, RAD21, and SMC3 genes cause Cornelia de Lange syndrome by impairing the function of the cohesin complex, which disrupts gene regulation during critical stages of early development.
+Variants in the NIPBL, SMC1A, HDAC8, RAD21, and SMC3 genes cause Cornelia de Lange syndrome by impairing the function of the cohesin complex, which disrupts gene regulation during critical stages of early development.
+Variants in other genes are also thought to disrupt the regulation of genes important for development.

-The features of Cornelia de Lange syndrome vary widely, and the severity of the disorder can differ even in individuals with the same gene mutation.
+The features of Cornelia de Lange syndrome vary widely, and the severity of the disorder can differ even in individuals with the same gene variant.
 Researchers suspect that additional genetic or environmental factors may be important for determining the specific signs and symptoms in each individual.
-In general, SMC1A, RAD21, and SMC3 gene mutations cause milder signs and symptoms than NIPBL gene mutations.
-Mutations in the HDAC8 gene cause a somewhat different set of features, including delayed closure of the "soft spot" on the head (the anterior fontanelle) in infancy, widely spaced eyes, and dental abnormalities.
-Like affected individuals with NIPBL gene mutations, those with HDAC8 gene mutations may have significant intellectual disability.
+In general, SMC1A, RAD21, and SMC3 gene variants cause milder signs and symptoms than NIPBL gene variants.
+Variants in the HDAC8 gene cause a somewhat different set of features, including delayed closure of the "soft spot" on the head (the anterior fontanelle) in infancy, widely spaced eyes, and dental abnormalities.
+Like affected individuals with NIPBL gene variants, those with HDAC8 gene variants may have significant intellectual disability.

-In about 30 percent of cases, the cause of Cornelia de Lange syndrome is unknown.
-Researchers are looking for additional changes in the five known genes, as well as mutations in other genes, that may cause this condition.
+In about 15 percent of cases, the cause of Cornelia de Lange syndrome is unknown.
+Researchers are looking for additional changes in the known genes, as well as variants in other genes, that may cause this condition.

-When Cornelia de Lange syndrome is caused by mutations in the HDAC8 or SMC1A gene, the condition has an X-linked dominant pattern of inheritance.
-A condition is considered X-linked if the mutated gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes.
+When Cornelia de Lange syndrome is caused by variants in the HDAC8 or SMC1A gene, the condition has an X-linked dominant pattern of inheritance.
+A condition is considered X-linked if the altered gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes.
 Studies of X-linked Cornelia de Lange syndrome indicate that one copy of the altered gene in each cell may be sufficient to cause the condition.
-Unlike X-linked recessive conditions, in which males are more frequently affected or experience more severe symptoms than females, X-linked dominant Cornelia de Lange syndrome appears to affect males and females similarly.
-Most cases result from new mutations in the HDAC8 or SMC1A gene and occur in people with no history of the condition in their family.
+Affected females, who have two X chromosomes, may have milder signs and symptoms than affected males, who have only one X chromosome.
+Most X-linked cases result from new variants in the HDAC8 or SMC1A gene and occur in people with no history of the condition in their family.

 Other Names for This Condition